Mica56/Mica56.github.io/README.md

 ```
 ## Other things I've done:
 ### MVN Photostudio Events and Workshops SEO Campaign
 It was during my internship at the company, our department managed to raise the MVN Photostudio Events and Workshops Internship page's domain authority from 30+ to 60+ in a month!
 Yey!
-I did link building, SEO Analysis and learned various SEO techniques :D.<br/><br/>
+I did link building, SEO Analysis and learned various SEO techniques :D.
                           Before                               |                             After
 :-------------------------------------------------------------:|:---------------------------------------------------------------:
      ![Sadly, the before screenshot was accidentally deleted :(]()  |  ![Img2](https://raw.githubusercontent.com/Mica56/Mica56.github.io/main/images/242272135_208463764604609_9001079022268625827_n.png)